brendt/stitcher.io/src/content/blog/2018-09-10-laravel-viewmodels.md

 They don't rely on the user.
 Now we need to get the categories from the user model, and tags from somewhere else.

-I hope it's clear that using models as data providers for views also isn't the golden bullet.
+I hope it's clear that using models as data providers for views also isn't the silver bullet.

 In summary, wherever you try to get the categories from, there always seems to be some code duplication.